 - 5.5 If any party does not attend or are not represented at the hearing then the panel may take the following action: - (a) When a party informs the council that they do not intend to attend or be represented at the hearing the panel will proceed in their absence unless it is in the public interest to adjourn the hearing to a new date.
-For example, if the council is informed a person cannot attend due to unforeseen personal circumstances such as illness, then the panel may adjourn the hearing to a new date. - (b) If any party fails to inform the council whether they intend to attend or be represented at a hearing then it is likely the panel will proceed in their absence unless there are exceptional circumstances making it necessary in the public interest to adjourn the hearing to a new date. - (c) Where the hearing proceeds in the absence of any party the panel will consider their representations or documentation contained in the list of documents. - 5.6 If for any reason the hearing is adjourned to a new date the council will notify all parties of the new date, time and place of the adjourned hearing. - 5.7 Late representations and evidence will only be considered by the panel with the agreement of all the parties present at the hearing. - 5.8 The panel has the right to exclude any parties disrupting the hearing but will allow any excluded party to submit any information in writing which they would have given to the panel had they not been required to leave. - 5.9 The panel will be assisted and advised by one of the council's solicitors or legal advisers and a democratic services officer will also be present to assist the members in providing a record of proceedings. - 5.10 The licensing officer from the council will also be at the hearing to present a report and to offer advice and expertise based upon their professional knowledge of the application but without making any recommendations.
+For example, if the council is informed a person cannot attend due to unforeseen personal circumstances such as illness, then the panel may adjourn the hearing to a new date. - (b) If any party fails to inform the council whether they intend to attend or be represented at a hearing then it is likely the panel will proceed in their absence unless there are exceptional circumstances making it necessary in the public interest to adjourn the hearing to a new date. - (c) Where the hearing proceeds in the absence of any party the panel will consider their representations or documentation contained in the agenda. - 5.6 If for any reason the hearing is adjourned to a new date the council will notify all parties of the new date, time and place of the adjourned hearing as soon as practicable. - 5.7 Further submissions produced at the meeting by persons who have made a representation or from the applicant, will only be considered by the panel with the agreement of all the parties present at the hearing. - 5.8 The chair has the right to exclude any parties disrupting the hearing but will allow any excluded party to submit any information in writing which they would have given to the panel had they not been required to leave. - 5.9 The panel will be assisted and advised by one of the council's solicitors or legal advisers and a democratic services officer will also be present to assist the members in providing a record of proceedings. - 5.10 The licensing officer from the council will also be at the hearing to present a report and to offer advice, clarification and expertise based upon their professional knowledge of the application but without making any recommendations.